By Santi — Head Van Engineer — December 9, 2025

 Alternator charging basics — what the vehicle alternator can and can’t do

-Alternators are convenient but rarely provide the multi‑stage, chemistry‑aware charging profiles batteries prefer.
-Bulk charging a large house bank directly from the alternator can overheat the alternator or leave LiFePO4 undercharged.
-For reliable alternator charging, use a DC‑DC charger or a smart isolator to manage voltage and protect both starter and house batteries.
-I've seen weekend rigs work fine with a simple isolator, but long‑term or heavy use nearly always benefits from a DC‑DC solution.
+For reliable alternator charging, use a DC‑DC charger or a smart separator to manage voltage and protect both starter and house batteries.
+I've seen weekend rigs work fine with a simple separator, but long‑term or heavy use almost always gains from a DC‑DC setup.

 When to use a DC‑DC charger vs direct alternator connection (voltage regulation, multi‑battery systems)